 Why do so Many Men Still Not Fight for Spousal and Child Support?

 Even though the Uniform Marriage and Divorce Act of 1970 provided the avenue for men to pursue support, it often comes down to simply having the courage to fight for it – as we wrote in a previous entry.

-In that article, we shared the experience of a divorced man who did not take the advice of his lawyer to pursue support from his former wife, who was making well over $100,000 in her career while he had opted to put a hold on his teaching career in order to take care of their two children.
+In that article, we shared the experience of a divorced man who did not take the advice of his lawyer to pursue support from his former wife and made a mistake when paying support, who was making well over $100,000 in her career while he had opted to put a hold on his teaching career in order to take care of their two children.

 Instead, he opted to scrounge a host of adjunct teaching and writing jobs in order to make ends barely meet.

 When asked why, he simply said that he’d “never hit a girl or beg from a girl,” and he viewed asking for support as “begging.”

 When a judge makes a decision about who is paying support and for how long, it’s not done as a means of “begging” or “trying to get even on behalf of one spouse or parent.”

 The issue of support is about offsetting any imbalances once the couples split.